saikotek/docs/pages/public_cloud/public_cloud_databases/databases_17_metrics_via_prometheus/guide.en-gb.md

 > @api {v1} /cloud POST /cloud/project/{serviceName}/database/{engine}/{clusterId}/prometheus/credentials/reset
 >

-### Configure your prometheus server and start pulling metrics
+### Configure your Prometheus server and start pulling metrics

-Use the data from the previous state to configure your prometheus server and start pulling metrics for your service.
-Here is an example of such a prometheus configuration for a MongoDB service:
+Use the data from the previous state to configure your Prometheus server and start pulling metrics for your service.
+Here is an example of such a Prometheus configuration for a MongoDB service:

 ```yaml
 scrape_configs: